andypiper/tibr-playlists/README.md

 # With uv
 uv pip install requests aiohttp rich

-# Or use the script headers directly with uv
+# Or use directly with uv
 uv run get-playlists.py
 ```